BasilNjoga/100daysofcode/README.md

 This challenge has similarly encouraged me to pair it up with other things in  my life with the hope of finishing them
 #### Thoughts:
 Im a bit tired but inspired and ready to achieve more.

+### Day four:
+Im writing this a bit late because i guess i forgot to update this but i finished most of my css on the site theres still a few things to be finished but i need to study more to get those down but i will. here is the link to my work {Netflix Wesite](#)

+### Day five:
+I worked on a c project ive left lying around for weeks now, feels good to finally do it and continue in my cs50 course, hopefully i can get this down and finally consider myself a programmer